Cost of borrowing up with interest rate set to rise to 1.25%

 The Bank of England said the rise is to try to curb runaway inflation.

-It pointed out that twelve-month Consumer Price Index (CPI) inflation rose from 7% in March to 9% in April.
-The Bank of england target for inflation is 2 per cent.
+It pointed out that the twelve-month Consumer Price Index (CPI) inflation rose from 7% in March to 9% in April.
+The Bank of England target for inflation is 2 per cent.

 "Inflation’s overshoot of the 2% target mainly reflects previous large increases in global energy and other tradable goods prices.
 The former has been greatly exacerbated by the war in Ukraine, which has also raised significantly the wholesale price of many agricultural commodities.